 - The circular shape containing the stars symbolizes the unity and continuity of the nation.

-Usage and Significance of the Burundi Flag
+Usage and significance of the Burundi flag

 The flag of Burundi is a powerful symbol of national identity and pride.
 It is prominently displayed on government buildings, schools, and during official ceremonies and national celebrations.
 Key occasions for flag display include: